 - All villas have a flushing toilet and plumbed-in shower, and some have a bathtub.

 Health & safety

-Medical care: La Digue Logan Hospital is only 10 minutes from Le Domaine and offers 24-hour medical care, including dental and paediatric care.
+- La Digue Logan Hospital is only ten minutes from Le Domaine and offers 24-hour medical care, including dental and paediatric services.
 There is an ambulance for emergencies.

-Fire safety: There are fire extinguishers stationed outside each villa.
+- There are fire extinguishers or fire hoses outside each villa.